MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 A budget forecast is the expected expenditure or revenue per budget line during the period that is defined on the budget line.
 The forecast equals the budgeted value when the budget is approved.
 If actual costs are more than the forecasted cost for a budget line, the forecast cost is made equal to the actual cost.

+### Business Continuity Plan

+A comprehensive document outlining strategies and procedures for maintaining essential business functions during and after disruptions.

+### Business Impact Analysis (BIA)

+A systematic process for assessing the potential impact of disruptions on critical business functions, helping prioritize recovery efforts.

 ## C

 ### Campaign analytics